 Picking your poses for a female photoshoot should be done client by client.
 Not all poses will work for everyone.

-Lifestyle photo poses for women can be as simple as walking through the streets.
+Lifestyle photo poses for women can be as simple as walking through the streets or effortless standing photo poses.
 If you’re out in the city as your model to rehearse taking a few steps.
 This is also a great posing tips for fitness shots.